ast-hugger/fabulae/text/pressurised.md

 Moran's lip curled.

 'But the machine ate money faster than Sir Reginald could feed it.
 His investments soured.
 His creditors circled.
 And so the grand scheme became a smaller one—a mere insurance fraud, dressed up in theatrical nonsense to distract the police.'
 He shot a venomous glance toward the silent reasoning machine.
-'Ten thousand pounds and four years of planning, reduced to a parlour trick.
-Sir Reginald always did think too highly of his own cleverness.'
+'Sir Reginald always did think too highly of his own cleverness.'

 'And yet you went along with it,' Holmes observed mildly.